h0ru/My-Shell/Guide-en.md

 # What is a Shell?
 > - Shell is a program whose function is to provide an interface for users of an operating system to access kernel services.
-> - In general, operating system shells use either a command line interface (CLI) or a graphical user interface (GUI).
+> - In general, operating system shells use a command line interface (CLI) or a graphical user interface (GUI).
 > - It's called a shell because it's the outermost layer around the operating system.
 > #### More information: [Wikipedia-Shell](https://en.wikipedia.org/wiki/Shell_%28computing%29)
 ---